Before

 They looked at each other.
 Two lost souls about to top themselves.

-Becky blew smoke rings.
-Watched them expand and disperse into the fret.
+Becky blew smoke rings and watched them expand and disperse into the fret.
 Her impassive face broke briefly into a smile while she toyed with them.
 Owen was glad she found it funny.
 He was thinking of ways they could commercialise sex.
 ‘This is horny,’ said Becky.
 ‘Extreme heights excite me.
-Free falling into the unknown is on my bucket-list.
+Free-falling into the unknown is on my bucket list.
 Yours?’

 ‘Enough bullshit.
 Empty words.’